lm-sys/lm-sys.github.io/blog/2023-05-30-langchain.md

     * Answer 3: 9/10 - Provides detailed product information, but not as explicit on the environmental friendliness and hypoallergenic properties as the other two.
     * Total Score: 25/30

 The Salesman test provided interesting insights into the conversational and agent capabilities of the three models: Vicuna, GPT-3.5-turbo, and MPT.
-Vicuna model, performed exceptionally well, earning a total score of 28 out of 30.
-The model displayed impressive conversational ability, offering comprehensive and clear responses, effectively emphasizing the company's mission and values.
-It also demonstrated strong agent behavior, understanding and selling the product's unique selling propositions and providing detailed product information.
-GPT-3.5-turbo and MPT also performed well, but they fell short in expanding on the company's mission and values.
+Vicuna model, performed exceptionally well, earning a total score of 28 out of 30.In this particular task, the open models and GPT-3.5-turbo didn't show significant differences, suggesting that open models can serve as a viable alternative to GPT-3.5-turbo.

-In conclusion, while all three models demonstrated reasonable proficiency in engaging with human dialogue, Vicuna displayed superior abilities in embodying the role of an agent.
-These findings highlight the importance of choosing a model that aligns with your specific task requirements.
+In conclusion, it's important to note that for complex tasks, there is still a gap between open models and OpenAI models.
+For simpler tasks, open models can already do well.
+For privacy considerations and cost savings, simpler tasks can be accomplished by deploying the open model locally with FastChat.

 ## **Acknowledgment**